godot-escoria/escoria-docs/general/what_is_a_point_n_click_game.rst

 - combine items

 The player might be able to pick up some objects and put them into his inventory.
-While the inventory is not mandatory in a point and click game, it remains very frequent.
+While the inventory is not mandatory in a point-and-click game, it remains very frequent.

 These interactions help the player to find solutions to problems.
-Solved problems advance the intrigue and make the adventure continue.
+Solved problems advance the intrigue and help the adventure continue.
 It is common to encounter puzzles that provide problems to solve.
 There are many ways to design those puzzles.

 A bit of history
 ----------------

-LucasArts and Sierra are often considered as pioneers of point and click games.
+LucasArts and Sierra are often considered as pioneers of point-and-click games.

 Sierra is thought of as the historical creator of the graphical adventure game genre.
 They created successful series such as King's Quest, Space Quest,